-Notes
+Notes:

-For items 18, 'Agree' and 'Strongly Agree' responses are combined.
+For Item(s) 18, strongly agree and agree responses are combined.

-For items 19 (except 19c, 19d, 19f, 19s), 'Once', 'Two or three times', and 'Four or more times' responses are combined.
+For Item(s) 19, except 19c, 19d, 19f, and 19s, once, two or three times, and four or more times responses are combined.

-2011 SENSE Special-Focus Module Items
+SENSE Special-Focus Module Items

 SENSE special-focus modules allow participating colleges and researchers to delve more deeply into areas of student experience and institutional performance that are related to student success.
-As part of an ongoing national initiative, the Center added a special-focus module focused on community college students' participation in a defined collection of "promising practices" to the 2011 SENSE administration.
-This special-focus module elicited new information about entering students' experiences associated with promising educational practices such as early registration, freshman seminars, and early alert systems.
-Frequency results for five selected "promising practices" items are displayed below.
-For colleges that did not administer the promising practices special-focus module, cohort data are provided.
+As part of an ongoing national initiative, the Center added a special-focus module exploring community college students' participation in a defined collection of promising practices to the 2012 SENSE administration.
+This module continues to elicit information about entering students' experiences associated with promising educational practices such as early registration, freshman seminars, and early alert systems.
+Frequency results for five selected promising practices items are displayed across pages 6 and 7.